robmasocco/AOS-TAG/ideas.md

 # TODO LIST

 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.
-- Usermode header file and source file with stubs.
-Remember to set *errno* to zero before any call!
 - Hide debug audits with preprocessor directives.
 - Documentation.
 Also: words first and pseudocode last.